azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab7-nesting.md

         </li>
     </b>
 </div>

+I have duplicated the vmUri assignment in the azuredeploy.json in case you needed to see the hardcoded version mentioned in the section about submission.

 This lab also used a collection of files to describe how to use nested templates.
 If you would like to see the full set then here is the directory within my GitHub repository: